rmoehn/cartpole/interruptibility/questions.md

 - How does the way I run the experiments and measure affect the apparence of influencedness?
-In other words, are Sarsa(λ) and Q-learning actually more influence-resistent (interruptible) than I make them seem?
+In other words, are Sarsa(λ) and Q-learning actually more influence-resistent (interruptible) than I make them appear?

 - Why do the graphs of the means for Q-learning look so similar?
+Surely their trajectories should be independent.

-- Why is the difference between the means (uninterrupted/interrupted) fairly similar to the difference between standard deviations?
+- Why is the difference between the means (uninterrupted/interrupted) close to equal to the difference between standard deviations?

 - Why is the variance almost constant over time?